snabbco/snabb/src/lib/README.ctable.md

 data types.
 In Lua parlance, an FFI value is a "cdata" value, hence the name "ctable".

-A ctable is parameterized the specific types for its keys and values.
+A ctable is parameterized for the specific types for its keys and values.
 This allows for the table to be stored in an efficient manner.
 Adding an entry to a ctable will copy the value into the table.
 Logically, the table "owns" the value.
 Lookup can either return a pointer to the value in the table, or copy the value into a user-supplied buffer, depending on what is most convenient for the user.

 As an implementation detail, the table is stored as an open-addressed robin-hood hash table with linear probing.
 This means that to look up a